 This four-week, not-for-credit seminar teaches you everything you need to know about getting a research project started, funded and accepted.

 Conduct experiments with radiation-detecting elements in electrical engineering or discover oceanic chemical compositions in marine science.
+Investigate local music traditions or study the coffee trade in Brazil.
 Beginning as early as your freshman year, you start to apply what you learn in the classroom to hands-on research.

 You can receive up to $3,000 to help fund a project by submitting a research, scholarship or creative proposal developed in collaboration with a faculty mentor.
 These competitive awards are just one of more than a dozen sources of funding available for undergraduate researchers.